cyborg001/flask_udacity_final_project/README.md

   ![cloudshell project screenshot](https://user-images.githubusercontent.com/27867802/183272044-7c055d0e-1412-4a99-8ddb-bf1916fcc220.png)

-  After make install in the make all you can see make test also executes
+  After make install in the make all you can see make test also executes and shows the output of a test

   ![passing_local_test_predictions](https://user-images.githubusercontent.com/27867802/184061824-86dcb3f8-29e3-4da7-9b1c-bc9b5ba4d886.png)